analogdevicesinc/codefusion-studio/docs/user-guide/index.md

 # User guide

-Codefusion Studio (CFS) is an embedded software development platform based on Microsoft's Visual Studio Code (VS Code).
-Codefusion Studio provides best in class development tooling for embedded processors and MCUs by providing intuitive tools for newcomers while enabling advanced features for expert embedded developers.
+CodeFusion Studio (CFS) is an embedded software development platform based on Microsoft's Visual Studio Code (VS Code).
+CodeFusion Studio provides best in class development tooling for embedded processors and MCUs by providing intuitive tools for newcomers while enabling advanced features for expert embedded developers.

 - [About](about/index.md) CFS
 - The [Installation](installation/index.md) process